kristus123/bloggy/content/cv/about-me/100_why-me.md

 workPlace: freelance
 ---

-I live by the engineering principles and a truly structured person.
+I live and die by the engineering principles and I am truly structured person.

+Also I am the coolest person in the world.